arctop/android-sdk/Arctop-Stream.md

 ## Kotlin Example (Android Client)

-This example shows a usage of Android's network discovery API to scan for the Neuos server before connecting.
+This example shows a usage of Android's network discovery API to scan for the Arctop Stream Socket before connecting.
 ```kotlin
     //Main Activity, scans for the service
     class MainActivity : AppCompatActivity() {